 Biodiversity Input-Output for Supply Chain & Operations Evaluation

-The results brought by BioScope are aimed at helping you to formulate meaningful actions to further assess and reduce the impact of your business on biodiversity.
+The results brought by BioScope are aimed at helping you to formulate meaningful actions to further assess and reduce the impact of your business or financial product on biodiversity.
 It not only indicates the potential impact of the commodity you purchase, but also of the upstream supply chain of these commodities.
 Examples of questions which can be answered with are:

 - Which of the commodities purchased by my business could be the largest cause of impact on biodiversity?

 - What could the new purchasing strategy of my business mean for our impact on biodiversity?

-- What commodity, investments, or financial products, purchased or provided by my business do we need to focus on if we want to make a meaningful contribution to conservation of biodiversity?
+- What commodity, investments, or financial products, purchased or provided by my business, do we need to focus on if we want to make a meaningful contribution to conservation of biodiversity?

 BioScope makes use of Exiobase v 3.4, enabling you to select commodities and resources purchased from 170 sectors in 43 countries (27 EU countries and all large economies outside the EU), covering the largest part of global economic activities.
 The resulting impacts on biodiversity are calculated with the ReCiPe method, which was specially adapted for BioScope and includes the following impact drivers: